-The hospitality program is offered as a full or part time equivalent in collaboration with the American Hotel & Lodging Educational Institute (AHLEI).
-Widely recognized as the preeminent leader in hospitality certification, AHLEI certifies hospitality professionals in all facets of the hospitality, hotel and tourism industry.
+The hospitality operations program in Surrey BC is offered as a full or part time equivalent in collaboration with the American Hotel & Lodging Educational Institute (AHLEI).
+Widely recognized as the preeminent leader in hospitality certification , AHLEI certifies hospitality professionals in all facets of the hospitality, hotel and tourism industry.
+Our hospitality operations program in Surrey BC, prepares students to work in hotel and travel industry.

-The eight (8) course program is provided via classroom, computer assisted learning, tutoring and activities such as guest speakers and field trips.
+The eight (8) course hospitality operations certificate program in Surrey BC is provided via classroom, computer assisted learning, tutoring and activities such as guest speakers and field trips.

-The curriculum and practical training methodology provide the basic foundation and a comprehensive overview to ensure graduates acquire the knowledge and skills and a practical experience needed to work in a supervisory and management trainee position in various operational areas of a full service hotel and in a range of hospitality and tourism careers.
+The curriculum and practical training methodology in hospitality operations program provides the basic foundation and a comprehensive overview to ensure graduates acquire the knowledge and skills and a practical experience needed to work in a supervisory and management trainee position in various operational areas of a full service hotel and in a range of hospitality and tourism careers.

 Upon satisfying the graduation requirements, students receive the: